kevingnet/music_set_first_release/README.md

   base64
   glob

 Also, make sure you obtain API keys from Acustic ID and change them in the script.
-The second one I'm not exactly sure what that is or why there is a second one or where to get one,
+The second one I'm not exactly sure what that is or why there is a second one or where to get one, apparently the string can be anything.
+If you know its use, you can send the info so I can update this Readme.md file.